Crio-Bytes/IBD-2022-Master-Repository/Creating_a_signup_route-login_route,and_how_passwords_are_stored_in_the_database_using_Hashing/README.md

  ## Now our server is started and runing and

-   ## Activty 3: Creating a Singup Route and understanding the why we use express.json() middleware
+   ## Activity 3: Creating a Singup Route and understanding the why we use express.json() middleware
      step 1: Create a '/sgnup route'
      step 2: Test signup api using Postman and send data in json format ({username,email,password})
 ```js